carpentries-lab/metagenomics-analysis/_episodes/03-trimming-filtering.md

 discard any reads that do not have at least 25 bases remaining after this trimming step.
 This command will take a few minutes to run.

-Before, we unzipped one of our files to work with it, let's compress the file corresponding to the sample `JP4D` again before we run Trimmomatic.
+Before, we unzipped one of our files to work with it.
+Let's compress the file corresponding to the sample `JP4D` again before we run Trimmomatic.
 ~~~
 gzip JP4D_R1.fastq
 ~~~